David-OConnor/pyflow/README.md

 - `pypackage install numpy==1.16.4 matplotlib>=3.1.` - Example with multiple dependencies, and specified versions
 - `pypackage uninstall toolz` - Remove a dependency

 ### Running REPL and Python files in the environment:
 - `pypackage python` - Run a Python REPL
 - `pypackage python main.py` - Run a python file
 - `pypackage ipython`, `pypackage black` etc - Run a CLI script like `ipython`.

 ### Building and publishing:
 - `pypackage package` - Package for distribution (uses setuptools internally, and builds both source and wheel if applicable.)
+- `pypackage package --features "test all"` - Package for distribution with features enabled, as defined in `pyproject.toml`
 - `pypackage publish` - Upload to PyPi (Repo specified in `pyproject.toml`.
 Uses `Twine` internally.)

 ### Misc:
+- `pypackage list` - Display all installed packages and console scripts
 - `pypackage new projname` - Create a directory containing the basics for
 - `pypackage init` - Create a `pyproject.toml` file in an existing project directory.
 Pull info from `requirements.text`, `Pipfile` etc as required.